Welcome to our list of pretty much everything you can do in Revelstoke.

 140. Mark Kingsbury Bridge on the Greenbelt

 This is a special sort of place.
 Nestled beneath the old brick walls of the museum, it is a cool, quiet enclave on a spring morning, the perfect place to settle in with a sketchbook and paints.
 Though the space is small, the garden’s lovingly tended heritage plants vibrate with the colours artists crave.

 Awarded the honour of being named Canada’s Top Brewery at the 2017 Canadian Brewing Awards this is one stop you won’t want to miss!
 You have got to taste all their brews and learn their brewing process to enjoy the full experience.
 Keep an eye for their brews on menus at many of the local watering holes as well!

-Located just outside of Revelstoke on Williamsons Lake Road, this park features a green space, walking trail and playground.
+Located just off the Trans Canada Highway beside the A&W and McDonald’s, this park features a green space, walking trail and playground.

 Fun Fact:”Woodenhead” was created in the 1930’s by local resident Peter Fuoco in his free time using only a double bitted axe and some chisels.
 Government Officials were so impressed by the creation, that they took the finished sculpture and set it along the highway as one of the first road safety warnings in B.C.
 The sign advised speeding motorists “not to be a Woodenhead” and slow down.
 During the 1960’s, when the Trans-Canada Highway opened, Woodenhead was moved to town and is now a local heritage artifact.

 Pop in for some coffee, enjoy home made snacks, bring a book or catch up with friends.
 With several quaint shops to pick from you might need more than one coffee per day.